What is an Emergency Action Plan?

 Alternatively, you can think of it like this:

 Going through the process of writing your Emergency Action Plan down on paper is just the first step.
-A plan collecting dust on a shelf somewhere won’t be of any use in a real emergency.
+A plan collecting dust on a shelf somewhere will not be of any use in a real emergency.

-How are you going to train your employees on your plan?
+Determine: How are you going to train your employees on your plan?
 Do they just have to read it?
-Will that be enough?
 Are you going to run drills?
 Is the plan someplace visible and accessible?
 Is there anyone in your office who is trained in first aid?
 How often will you update your plan?

 There is a lot to think about a business owner and the development and implementation of your Emergency Action Plan should always be at the top of your list, not the bottom.

-Ask for outside help from other businesses or local emergency responders in reviewing your plan, or visit OSHA for free education, training or onsite consultation services.
+For more resources, ask for help from other businesses or local emergency responders in reviewing your plan, or visit OSHA for free education, training or onsite consultation services.